 The maximum grant award is $500,000.
 Communities with populations less than 300 are limited to $1,000 per capita.
 Cities with populations between 300 and 999 may receive up to $300,000.
 Cities with populations of 1,000 or greater may receive the maximum award.

-Applications for funding are accepted and reviewed on an annual basis.
-Applications are typically accepted in January with awards announced in April.
+Applications for funding are accepted and reviewed on an ongoing basis, as funds are available.

 2 CFR 200 Audit Requirements

 CDBG contracts may be subject to audit.
 Federal Code (2 CFR 200) requires that recipients that expend $750,000 or more in federal funds within a fiscal year must have a single or program specific audit.
 When budgeting for CDBG funds, applicants should be aware of these audit requirements: